ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ch as to deveiope and preserve the
-excellencies of the meat.
-The hams
-are large and rich, aud juicy with dif­
-fused fat.
-Berkshires are not quite
-sj easily fattened when penned and
-systematically fed as the Essex grade,
-but they will take much better care
-of themselves in the woods, aud when
-penned for fattening may be finished
-off with half the feed the original
-“laud pikes” would require.
-With many Northern aud Western
-breeders the Essex is a more profitable
-pig thau the Berkshire, because his
-nature leads him to take little exer­
-cise, so that all he eats goes to fiesh
-arid fat.
-Respiration, which, if rapid,
-reduces fat greatly, is with him never
-accelerated by moving about, and,
-with plenty of feed, the sole burden of
-life is to digest it.
-This breed is pre­
-eminent among the black breeds, and
-excelled by none as fat producers.—
-American Agriculturalist.
 HOW TO TREAT INSECT STINGS.
 The pain caused by the sting of a
 plant or iusect is the result of a cer­